the-gamma/the-gamma.github.io/about.md

 or a <a href="https://www.youtube.com/watch?v=cYoO2RvZn7Y">45 minute talk</a> about the project.

-For more information about the project, see our [Computation + Journalsim 2015 paper](/files/cj2015.pdf), which explains the early thinking behind The Gamma and interesting technical aspects of the prototype.
+For more information about the project, see our [Computation + Journalism 2015 paper](/files/cj2015.pdf), which explains the early thinking behind The Gamma and interesting technical aspects of the prototype.